QubesOS/qubes-doc/developer/general/gsoc.md

 redirect_from:
 - /GSoC/
 ref: 33
-title: Google Summer of Code
+title: Google summer of code
 ---

 ## Information for Students